gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

 This migration tool uses [rclone](https://rclone.org) to batch copy dataset files from the backup server to a Wasabi bucket.

+If the backup process has been stopped/exited unexpectedly, the error message will be sent to a gitter chatroom.
+This notification feature is employed by using [swatchdog](https://github.com/ToddAtkins/swatchdog).

 ## Prerequisites

 In your GitLab project, two new secret variables need to be created: